jwalton/thedreaming.org/_posts/2021-10-21-kubernetes-for-developers-part-2.markdown

 ## Conclusion

 In part two of this tutorial we learned how to bring up a cluster in AWS, we learned a bit about security, and we learned about how to set up an Ingress to bring traffic into our cluster.
-In part three we're going to learn about some Kubernetes-specific things to think about when dockerizing an application, and we're going to look at how to write a Helm chart to deploy an application to multiple clusters.
+In [part three](/2021/10/20/kubernetes-for-developers-part-3/) we're going to look at some important concepts like volumes, stateful sets, and autoscaling.